aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_4.md

         -H 'Content-Type: application/json' \
         -H "Authorization: Bearer ${HF_API_TOKEN}"
     ```
+    The expected results of the executed commands are illustrated in the screenshot below.
     ![Expected Output](/images/hugging_face_output.png)

 This lab has demonstrated the process of integrating AI services with your Gloo Platform on EKS.
 By configuring external services and routing rules, we've enabled the platform to forward requests to the Hugging Face API, allowing seamless AI integration.
 This capability is vital in modern applications, where leveraging AI services can significantly enhance functionality and user experience.
 The skills gained in this lab will be instrumental in managing more complex AI integrations and routing scenarios in your microservices architecture.